 Every month I do a lot of reading, I mean a LOT of reading as I research new ideas and look to expand my own knowledge.
-The topics range from web development to SEO, internet marketing, affiliate marketing, traffic generation & monetisation to name a few.
+The topics range from web development to SEO, internet marketing, affiliate marketing, keyword research, keyword tools, traffic generation & monetisation to name a few.

 Every now and then, I come across a real gem of a post, one that simply stands out from the crowd.
 It is usually a post that makes a real contribution, a post that we haven’t read everywhere else.
 In other words, it is unique, informative and actionable, making a huge contribution to our knowledge and often impacting on the way we do things from then on.